Sanjit A. Seshia

 • DOP Center: Donald O. Pederson Center for Electronic Systems Design

-Past centers:
+Past centers/projects:

 • ADEPT: Agile Design of Efficient Processing Technologies